-Through intensive study—“I learned every page, every part of the body; I would move each (body) part as I memorized it,” he said—Pilates’ dedication eventually made him a self-taught expert on how the body moved through space.
-This, in turn, led to his accomplishments as a gymnast in his own right, as well as a student of boxing, yoga, and the exotic fighting form we recognize today as martial arts.
+Through intensive study—“I learned every page, every part of the body; I would move each (body) part as I memorized it,” he said—Pilates’ focused dedication eventually made him a self-taught expert on how a body moves through space.
+This, in turn, led to his success as a gymnast in his own right, as well as a student of boxing, yoga, and the exotic fighting form we recognize today as martial arts.

-Joseph Pilates Refines His Theory
+Joseph Pilates Refines His Concept

-His first apparatus used bed springs for the resistance hospital patients needed for his evolving exercise routines.
-It was the genesis for what he labeled Contrology (The Art of Control) after his return to Germany following the war’s end.
+This insight—that concentration on the movement coupled with consistent resistance—led not only to rehabilitating wounded soldiers, but to a totally new discipline of fitness training.
+It was the genesis for what he would label Contrology (The Art of Control) after his return to Germany following the war’s end.

 Romana Continued The Pilates Tradition

-Romana, the last surviving Elder, as those who were trained directly by Joseph Pilates are referred to, continued to inspire and train new generations of instructors in classical Pilates from her New York studio, True Pilates, until her death in August, 2013.
+Romana, the last surviving Elder, as those who were trained directly by Joseph Pilates are referred to, inspired and trained new generations of instructors in classical Pilates in her New York studio, True Pilates, until her death in August, 2013.